Bianchi-I cosmology with generalized Chaplygin gas and periodic deceleration parameter: Conclusion

+In the recent, Sahoo et al. \cite{25} have discussed the periodic varying deceleration parameter in $f(R,T)=R+2\lambda T$ gravity.
+For $\lambda=0$, this reduces to the result in general relativity.
+In our investigation, we noticed that for all the models SEC is violated but WEC and SEC are violated in their study.
+For stability of the solutions we both have different approaches, they have used linear homogeneous perturbations in the FRW background whereas we used the square sound speed.
+Our solutions are stable but their stability of solution depends on the parameter $k$ and $\lambda$.
+Further, all other physical parameters we both have the same periodic qualitative behaviour.
+In all the figures, we have taken the cosmic time $t$ along the horizontal axis which is measured in giga years $(1 Gyr=10^9 years)$.
+The conclusion of our study are as follows: \begin{itemize}

-\item Almost all the parameters which we have discussed in our study shows periodic behaviour which is because of the choice of deceleration parameter. \item For each of the cases energy $\rho$ is positive and $p$ is negative throughout the evolution of the universe and this negative pressure guarantees the late time expansion of the universe. \item Models discussed in Case-I and Case-II, tending to $\Lambda$CDM model whereas model in Case-III fails for the value of $n$ and $m$ provided in Table \ref{Tab11}.
+\item Almost all the parameters which we have discussed in our study shows periodic behaviour due to the choice of deceleration parameter. \item For each of the cases energy $\rho$ is positive and $p$ is negative throughout the evolution of the universe and this negative pressure guarantees the late time expansion of the universe. \item Models discussed in Case-I and Case-II, tends to $\Lambda$CDM model whereas model in Case-III fails for the value of $n$ and $m$ provided in Table \ref{Tab11}.
 The expressions obtained for expansion scalar, shear scalar, and anisotropic parameter bears singularities in Case-I whereas these are free from singularities in Case-II and Case-III. \item The square sound speed satisfies the bounds $0\leq c_s^2\leq 1$ for each of the cases.
-So the considered model is stable and physically acceptable. \item For each of the cases considered model satisfies WEC and DEC where as it violate SEC periodically throughout the evolution of the universe.
-So from the results of energy conditions one can conclude that the violation of SEC may leads to the accelerating Universe. \end{itemize}
+So the considered model is stable and physically acceptable. \item For each of the cases considered model satisfies WEC (except for m=1.7 in $case-I$) and DEC whereas it violate SEC periodically throughout the evolution of the universe.
+So using the results of energy conditions one can conclude that the violation of SEC may leads to the accelerating universe. \end{itemize}